 Outside of timetabled contact hours, students are expected to undertake a significant amount of independent study in preparation for teaching sessions, assignments and other forms of assessment including exams, and general background reading to broaden their subject knowledge.
 All students have an Academic Adviser who is able to provide general advice on academic matters.
 Teaching staff are also available to provide additional support on a one-to-one basis via appointments with staff.

 Students also have access to the facilities available at Mill Hill Lane including an onsite library and IT helpdesk.

 Subject requirements, level and grade

-There is high demand for places on this programme.
+There is a high demand for places on this programme.
 To maximise your chances of being offered one of these places, we recommend that you submit your application to the University as early as possible.

 The University is under no obligation to make any offer of a place on the programme to any applicant, nor is the University obligated to fill all spaces available on the programme.

 This programme is intended for graduates in any subject or discipline; no previous study in Marketing is necessary.
 Please note however, Marketing undergraduate students, or students who have completed a professional Marketing qualification may find some content on this programme overlaps with their prior learning.